AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51230-gift-card-account-is-deleted.md

 <u>Actual results</u>

-The gift card account is deleted, while the gift card was not refunded.
+The gift card account is deleted, and the gift card is not refunded.

 ## Apply the patch